Chiuri254/nyumba-kumi/README.md

 #    Neighbourhood
-#### A  photo garage application that allows one display their photos
+#### A  Web app that allows users to understand their neighbourhood and activities taking place
 #### By **JOSEPH CHIURI**
 ## Description
-A  photo garage application that allows users to see different categories of photos based on the location
+A  Web app that allows users to understand their neighbourhood and activities taking place
 ## Behavior Driven Development
 *  The program should navigate to the login page on load: